55th Fighter Squadron: Modern era

-It reactivated on 1 January 1994 at its present home, Shaw Air Force Base, flying the Fairchild Republic A-10 Thunderbolt II.
+It reactivated again on 1 January 1994 at its present home, Shaw Air Force Base, flying the Fairchild Republic A-10 Thunderbolt II.
 In July 1996, the squadron transferred its aircraft to Pope Air Force Base, North Carolina, and stood down.

-In July 1997, the 55th made history when it stood up as a combat-ready General Dynamics F-16 Fighting Falcon squadron in only 60 days.
+In July 1997, the 55th stood up as a combat-ready General Dynamics F-16 Fighting Falcon squadron in only 60 days.
 It has since made numerous deployments to Southwest Asia, operating against threats in Iraq.

 The squadron has earned awards and recognition, including the David C. Schilling Award in 1999 and 2000, as well as the Air Force Association Citation of Honor.

 In the summer of 2000, the 55th deployed to Southwest Asia for Operation Northern Watch.
 It followed that deployment with Operation Southern Watch in the fall of 2001, and in the winter of 2002, deployed again in support of Operation Northern Watch.
 In late 2008, the 55th deployed to support Operation Iraqi Freedom.